Heritiera littoralis: Subspecies

 The Global Biodiversity Information Facility recognises two infraspecies, Heritiera littoralis subsp. littoralis, and Heritiera littoralis subsp. fischeri, while Plants of the World Online does not recognise any.

 Etymology

 The genus name Heritiera was given in honour of the French botanist Charles Louis L'Héritier de Brutelle.
 The species epithet litoralis means "by the sea" in reference to the habitat of this plant.

 Vernacular names

 Regional common names for the tree include:

 Distribution and habitat

 Heritiera littoraliss natural range is eastern Africa, Madagascar, India, Southeast Asia, Melanesia and the Northern Territory and Queensland in Australia.
 It grows in the landward edges of mangrove forests and along riverine forests at elevations close to sea level.

-The Sundarbans, the largest mangrove forest in the world, is located in the southern areas of Bangladesh and the Indian state of West Bengal, where the plant is widely distributed.
-The forest covers 6017 square kilometers of land in total, including 1874 square kilometers of river areas.
-The forest is surrounded by the Gulf of Bengal in the south and by polders and farmland in the north.
-The forest is dense, and the greatest ground height is 3 meters above mean sea level.

 Ecology

 This species is host for the larvae of a number of lepidopterans including: Arhopala micale, Arhopala pseudocentaurus, Assara seminivale, Hymenoptychis sordida and Synnympha perfrenis.

 Uses

 The tree is harvested for timber and is valued for its toughness, durability, and resistance to saltwater.
 It is commonly used in shipbuilding and for pilings, bridges, wharves, furniture and housing.
 When sufficiently straight and high, the trunk has been used for ship's masts.

 The fruit of species in the genus is used in Philippine cuisine to neutralize the fishy taste in kinilaw, a local dish of raw fish in vinegar or citrus juices.
 Another species used this way is the fruits of the tabon-tabon tree (Atuna excelsa subsp. racemosa, syn.
 Atuna racemosa).

-The plant is widely used by locals and alternative medicines to treat diabetes, hepatic illnesses, gastrointestinal disorders, goiter, and skin diseases, which is a sign that it has applications in traditional folk medicine.
-Several researches have revealed that the plant possesses significant anti-inflammatory, anti-hyperglycemic, antibacterial, anticancer, antioxidant, and antinociceptive activities.
-Studies in phytochemistry have led to the discovery of saponins, alkaloids, glycosides, tannins, steroids, flavonoids, gums, phytosterols, and reducing sugars.

-H. littoralis extracts are used to treat dysentery and diarrhea.
-The leaves and stems were traditionally used to treat diarrhea and dysentery.
-Fish poison, arrowhead poison, and spearhead poison are just a few of the several poisons that have been discovered in the sap.
+Extracts of the plant were traditionally used to treat diarrhea and dysentery, while the sap was used as a fish poison, arrowhead poison, and spearhead poison.
 In the Nicobar and Andaman islands, the plant's leaves and seeds are regarded as edible.
-Twigs can also be used to wash teeth and make chewing gum.
+Twigs have been used to clean teeth and for chewing.